Polyvagal theory

-Polyvagal theory takes its name from the vagus, a cranial nerve that forms the primary component of the parasympathetic nervous system.
+Polyvagal theory takes its name from the vagus nerve, a cranial nerve that forms the primary component of the parasympathetic nervous system.
 The traditional view of the autonomic nervous system presents a two-part system: the sympathetic nervous system, which is more activating ("fight or flight"), and the parasympathetic nervous system, which supports health, growth, and restoration ("rest and digest").
-Polyvagal theory identifies a third type of nervous system response – the 'social engagement system', a hybrid state of activation and calming that plays a role in our ability to socially engage (or not).

-Polyvagal theory views the parasympathetic nervous system as being split into two distinct branches: a "ventral vagal system" which supports social engagement, and a "dorsal vagal system" which supports immobilisation behaviours, both "rest and digest" and defensive immobilisation or "shutdown".
-Polyvagal theory was introduced by behavioral neuroscientist, Stephen W. Porges, in his presidential address to the Society of Psychophysiological Research in Atlanta, Georgia on October 8, 1994.
+Polyvagal theory views the parasympathetic nervous system as being further split into two distinct branches: a "ventral vagal system" which supports social engagement, and a "dorsal vagal system" which supports immobilization behaviors, both "rest and digest" and defensive immobilization or "shutdown".
+This "social engagement system" is a hybrid state of activation and calming that plays a role in the ability to socially engage.

-The talk was later published in Psychophysiology 32 (1995) with the title "Orienting in a defensive world: Mammalian modifications of our evolutionary heritage.
-A polyvagal theory" (Porges, 1995).

 Theory

+The vagus, or tenth cranial nerve, is a primary component of the autonomic nervous system, which operates the internal organs.
+It transmits parasympathetic signals to and from the heart, lungs, and digestive tract.
+The vagal system is claimed to be inhibitory of primal instincts by being part of the parasympathetic nervous system, in opposition to the sympathetic-adrenal system, involved in mobilization behaviors.

+Polyvagal theory was developed in 1994 by Porges, who at the time was director of the Brain-Body Center at the University of Illinois at Chicago.
+It focuses on the structure and function of the two efferent branches of the vagus cranial nerve, which originate from the medulla.
+Each branch is claimed to be associated with a different adaptive behavioral strategy; the ventral branches more restful in nature and the dorsal ones more active in nature.

 According to the theory, three organizational principles can be distinguished: